mina19/gwcelery/doc/gwcelery.tasks.superevents.rst

     ``EM_READY`` label is applied to the superevent.

-    The preferred event is frozen once an event candidate passing the public false alarm rate threshold is added to the superevent.
+    The preferred event is frozen once an event candidate passing the less-significant false alarm rate threshold is added to the superevent.
     This is denoted by the application of the ``EM_Selected`` label on the superevent.
+If the event instead passes the significant false alarm rate threshold, the ``EM_SelectedConfident`` label gets applied.
+All ``EM_SelectedConfident`` events are ``EM_Selected``.

-    When the preliminary alert has been dispatched to the GCN broker, the ``GCN_PRELIM_SENT`` label is applied to the superevent which is used to revise the preferred event and launch a second preliminary alert.
+    When the first significant preliminary alert has been dispatched to the GCN broker, the ``GCN_PRELIM_SENT`` label is applied to the superevent which is used to revise the preferred event and launch a second preliminary alert.